mikejihbe/readme/reporting-to-me.md

 ##### Demonstrated ownership

 The ability to organize, drive and deliver is also incredibly valuable.
-Even as independent contributors, people that have an ownership attitude increase our probability of success.
+Even as individual contributors, people that have an ownership attitude increase our probability of success.

 ##### Technical Expertise